-3.4 Three of the library sites are held freehold.
+- 3.4 Three of the library sites are held freehold.
 Outline schemes have been modelled to have assurance on the potential capital receipts.
-At these sites, on agreement to progress, the next step will be to submit regulation 4 Planning Applications to the relevant District Planning Authorities for the designate disposal sites and simultaneously lodge Regulation 3 Planning Applications for alterations and extensions to create integrated fire station / libraries.

-The Public Consultation activities and timing of submission of the Applications will be carefully scheduled in order to provide full clarity as to HCC' intentions for library re-provision.

-3.5 Wheathampstead Library is held under a lease from the Parish Council.
+At these sites, on agreement to progress, the next step will be to submit regulation 4 Planning Applications to the relevant District Planning Authorities for the designated disposal sites and simultaneously lodge Regulation 3 Planning Applications for alterations and extensions to create integrated fire station / libraries. - 3.5 The Public Consultation activities and timing of submission of the Applications will be carefully scheduled in order to provide full clarity as to Hertfordshire County Council's intentions for library re-provision. - 3.6 Wheathampstead Library is held under a lease from the Parish Council.
 The original contractual lease term has already expired.
-HCC can therefore exit the lease liability without contingent liability risk at any time upon 6 months' prior notice.
+The County Council can therefore exit the lease liability without contingent liability risk at any time upon 6 months' prior notice.
 Wheathampstead Parish Council have plans to refurbish the Memorial Hall, this may have implications for the library moving forward.

-4. Feasibility of the Project in meeting the Service's Requirements utilisation will be greatly improved.
-Making these sites more cost effective through partnering with another service and making the site available for greater community use throughout the day and evening.
+4. Feasibility of the Project in meeting the Service's Requirements

-4.1 The feasibility work has concluded that the core objectives of the DCLG Fire & Rescue Service Transformation Grant Funding can be achieved at all four sites.
-In essence improving and sustaining county council services in four small towns/villages in the county, whilst reducing the County Council's revenue expenditure in the long term.

-From Hertfordshire Fire and Rescues' perspective the services asset

-Sharing common areas/ facilities to avoid local duplication and realising revenue cost savings on property overheads.

-Creating the opportunity to engage with library users to promote key fire safely messages and a broader understanding of the service, whilst using the draw of a visit to the fire station to broaden the libraries client base.

-4.2 The Library Service see's the project as a major opportunity to re provide four libraries and deliver purpose built, ground floor, developed sites that will meet the service's ambition of bright, attractive, welcoming, flexible, techenabled spaces in convenient locations, whilst reducing revenue expenditure.
+- 4.1 I. The feasibility work has concluded that the core objectives of the DCLG Fire & Rescue Service Transformation Grant Funding can be achieved at all four sites.
+In essence improving and sustaining county council services in four small towns/villages in the county, whilst reducing the County Council's revenue expenditure in the long term. - II.
+From HRFS' perspective the services asset utilisation will be greatly improved.
+Making these sites more cost effective through partnering with another service and making the sites available for greater community use throughout the day and evening. - III.
+Sharing common areas/ facilities to avoid local duplication and realising revenue cost savings on property overheads. - IV.
+Creating the opportunity to engage with library users to promote key fire safely messages and a broader understanding of the service, whilst using the draw of a visit to the fire station to broaden the libraries' client base. - 4.2 I. The Library Service sees the project as a major opportunity to re provide four libraries and deliver purpose built, ground floor, developed sites that will meet the service's ambition of bright, attractive, welcoming, flexible, tech-enabled spaces in convenient locations, whilst reducing revenue expenditure. - II.
+Based on condition, suitability, size and location Buntingford, Redbourn and Sawbridgeworth libraries were identified within the

-Based on condition, suitability, size and location Buntingford, Redbourn and Sawbridgeworth libraries where identified within the Inspiring Libraries Strategy as high priority to relocate or re-provide by actively seeking opportunities to work with partners.
+Inspiring Libraries Strategy as high priority to relocate or re-provide by actively seeking opportunities to work with partners.
 These buildings if retained would be particularly high cost to improve and maintain to meet the ambitions of the Inspiring Libraries Strategy.